Connecting to prior knowledge

 Invite students to have a class discussion about the purpose of the story by asking the following questions.
 Record the discussion as a brainstorm on the board.

-Why do some characters have names and some characters don’t have names?
-Discuss the way the characters’ names are written with capital letters and are not so much personal names, but designation of the relationship – e.g. Nanna, Aunties, Mudjin (family), Gurung (child).
+Why do some characters have names and others don’t?
+Discuss the way the characters’ names are written with capital letters and are not so much personal names but designations of relationship, e.g. Nanna, Aunties, Mudjin (family), Gurung (child).

 Why aren’t the characters introduced by their personal name?
 Sometimes they are called ‘women and children’ and sometimes the relational form of address is used.
 Why is that?
-The use of relational forms of address tell us a lot about the importance of relationships to Indigenous people.
+The use of relational forms of address tells us a lot about the importance of relationships in First Nations cultures.

-Pose the question – Is Nura (country) fulfilling the role of a character in this text?
+Is Nura (Country) fulfilling the role of a character in this text?

-What are the themes of the story? – Family, love, caring, kinship and culture.
+Themes What are the themes of the story?
+Possible answers include:

 How are each of these themes represented in the story?